 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

 I finally joined Costco this year and I have been wondering just how much I’m saving on the stuff I’d buy anyway, and if that savings justifies the annual membership fee.

 You’ll definitely want to add these items to your Costco shopping list.
 And for a limited time, you can get a great deal on a Costco membership through Groupon.

 We use a fair amount of butter because I do a lot of cooking and baking at home.
-Four sticks of butter equals a pound, and I estimate that I use between 4 and 6 sticks per month, depending on how much I’m baking.
+Four sticks of butter equal a pound, and I estimate that I use between 4 and 6 sticks per month, depending on how much I’m baking.

 When I buy a four-pound pack, I usually put one pound in the fridge and the other three in the freezer.
 Each month I save $2.43 on butter.